 National Environmental Policy Act (NEPA).
 NEPA governs the framework for many of DOE's waste management decisions.
 Within the NEPA framework, DOE uses environmental impact statements to make decisions and announces them in formal records of decision (RODs).
-DOE issued final RODs for its most common waste types, including high-level waste (HLW), transuranic (TRU) waste, low-level waste (LLW), and mixed LLW; those RODs are still in effect today.
+DOE issued final RODs for its most common waste types, including high-level waste (HLW), transuranic (TRU) waste, low-level waste (LLW) and mixed LLW; those RODs are still in effect today.
 (See Appendix C for definitions of waste types):

-- RODs governing the management of HLW and TRU were issued in the late 1990s: HLW is intended to be disposed of in a yet-to-be-sited national geological repository, and TRU waste is disposed of at the Waste Isolation Pilot Plant in New Mexico. - In 2000, DOE announced its final ROD for LLW and mixed LLW treatment and disposal sites.
+- RODs governing the management of HLW and TRU were issued in the late 1990s.
+HLW is intended to be disposed of in a yet-to-be-sited national geological repository, and defense TRU waste is disposed of at the Waste Isolation Pilot Plant in New Mexico. - In 2000, DOE announced its final ROD for LLW and mixed LLW treatment and disposal sites.
 Each major site will treat its own LLW, while DOE continues (consistent with current practice and to the extent practicable) to dispose of on-site waste at sites that already have LLW disposal facilities (Hanford, the Idaho National Laboratory, the Los Alamos National Laboratory, the Nevada National Security Site [NNSS], the Oak Ridge National Laboratory [ORNL] and the Savannah River Site [SRS]).
-In cases where a site does not have on-site disposal capability or where specific waste does not meet waste acceptance criteria at the on-site disposal facility, DOE uses the NNSS for disposal of LLW.
-DOE also has the option of sending LLW to commercial, U.S. Nuclear Regulatory Commission-licensed or agreement state-licensed LLW disposal facilities.
+In cases where a site does not have on-site disposal capability or where specific waste does not meet waste acceptance

-152 &quot;Transuranic waste" is waste that has been contaminated with alpha-emitting TRU radionuclides.
+&lt;sup>142 "Transuranic waste" is waste that has been contaminated with alpha-emitting TRU radionuclides.
 Elements that have atomic numbers greater than that of uranium are called "transuranic" (that is, beyond uranium).
 Because of the elements' long half-life, TRU is disposed of more cautiously than LLW.
 TRU waste is generally a byproduct of weapons production and consists of protective gear, tools, residue, debris and other items contaminated with small amounts of radioactive elements (mainly plutonium).